Aydin

 ZINCIRLI HAN (1708)

 Some other important historic buildings that you can see in Aydin are part of the Nasuh Pasha Complex.
-One of them is Zincirli Han, constructed in 1708 and after the renovation works in 2016, it reopened as a hotel.
+One of them is Zincirli Han, constructed in 1708 and, after the renovation works in 2016, it reopened as a hotel.

 It’s a beautiful structure and now it has the same hotel function that it had centuries ago, when it was first built.
 Nasuh Pasha was the governor of Aydin between 1703 and 1714, then he became the governor of Damascus.

-Zincirli Han - Aydin
+Hotel Zincirli Han

 Zincirli Han